Belz (Hasidic dynasty): Rebuilding the dynasty in Israel

 Although he had lost his entire family — including his wife, children, grandchildren, and in-laws and their families — to the Nazis, Rebbe Aharon re-established his Hasidic court in Tel Aviv, where there was a small Hasidic community.
 Both he and Rabbi Mordechai (who had lost his wife and daughter) remarried, but only Rabbi Mordechai had a child, Yissachar Dov Rokeach, in 1948.
 Rabbi Mordechai suddenly died a year later, at the age of 47.
 Rebbe Aharon took his brother's son under his wing to groom him as the future successor to the Belz dynasty.

-Like nearly all of the other groups originating in Poland, Belzer Hasdism was nearly wiped out by the Holocaust.
+Like nearly all of the other groups originating in Poland, Belzer Hasidism was nearly wiped out by the Holocaust.
 Some Hasidic followers from other communities joined Belz after the war, following the deaths of their rebbes.
 Belz, like Ger and Satmar, was comparatively fortunate in that its leadership remained intact and survived the war, as opposed to many other Hasidic groups which suffered losses both in terms of rank-and-file supporters, as well as the murder of their leaders.

 Rebbe Aharon became an acknowledged leader of Haredi Judaism in Israel.
 He laid the groundwork for the spread of Belzer Hasidism through the establishment of schools and yeshivas in Tel Aviv, Bnei Brak, and Jerusalem.
-In 1950, the Rebbe moved his court to the Jerusalem neighborhood of Katamon, and established a yeshiva there.
+In 1950, the Rebbe moved his court to the Jerusalem neighborhood of Katamon and established a yeshiva there.
 His sights set on expanding Belz, he drew up plans for a large yeshiva and study hall in downtown Jerusalem, on a hill behind the original Shaarei Tzedek Hospital.
 The cornerstone was laid in 1954, and the building was completed in the summer of 1957.
 One month later, however, the Rebbe died.

 Tens of thousands of admirers followed his casket to his burial site in Jerusalem.
 His nephew, Yissachar Dov, was nine years old at the time.
 For the next nine years, the movement did not have an active Rebbe.
 Yissachar Dov married at the age of 18 to the daughter of the Vizhnitzer Rebbe, Rabbi Moshe Yehoshua Hager, and moved to Bnei Brak to be close to his new father-in-law.
 A year later, he returned to Jerusalem to assume leadership of the Belz movement.
 His son and heir, Aharon Mordechai Rokeach, was born in 1975.

 Belz today

-Since 1966, Rabbi Yissachar Dov Rokeach has presided over both the expansion of Belz educational institutions and the growth of Hasidic populations in Israel, the United States, and Europe.
+Since 1966, Rabbi Yissachar Dov Rokeach has presided over both the expansion of Belz educational institutions and the growth of Hasidic populations in Israel, the United States, Canada, and Europe.
 Like other Hasidic groups, the Belz community has established a variety of self-help organizations, including one of the largest patient-advocacy organizations of its kind, a free medical counseling center, and an affordable medical treatment clinic in the New York area.

-Under the Rebbe's leadership, the Belz Hasidut has grown from a few hundred families at the time of his accession to leadership in 1966, to over 11,000 families, as of 2022.
+Under the Rebbe's leadership, the Belz Hasidut has grown from a few hundred families at the time of his accession to leadership in 1966, to over 10,000 families, as of 2024.